Jason-548/flutter-img-manager/README.md

 It should be very easy to import if your work invironment is like mine:

-  downloading imgages from lanhuapp.com where our design drawing of projects are,
+- downloading imgages from lanhuapp.com where our design drawing of projects are,

-  then unzip the package,
+- then unzip the package,

-  copy these images into a source folder,
+- copy these images into a source folder,

-  then set this source folder into cfg.json as source,
+- then set this source folder into cfg.json as source,

-  set images folder of your flutter project into cfg.json as destination,
+- set images folder of your flutter project into cfg.json as destination,

-  run start_cmd.py,
+- run start_cmd.py,

-  type import,
+- type import,

-  your images from source folder should copied into the images folder now.
+- your images from source folder should copied into the images folder now.

-There are some command you can use:
+There are some commands you can use:

   1. q or quit
   2. set source path